Maria Mitchell Association: The Historic Mitchell House

 The Historic Mitchell House preserves the birthplace of Maria Mitchell.
 It was built in 1790, and occupied by the Mitchell family from 1818, the year of Maria Mitchell's birth.
-The House contains many artifacts of Maria Mitchell and her family, including a tall-case clock, one of her telescopes, and other artifacts.
+The House contains many artifacts of Maria Mitchell and her family, including a tall-case clock and one of her telescopes.

 The research library includes Mitchell's papers, as well as other historical and scientific material.
 The house remains very much in its original condition with original decorative paint.
 Guided tours are provided to the public in-season and children's and adult history classes and historic preservation workshops are offered.
 The research library includes Mitchell's personal and work related papers, her personal library, the papers and libraries of her family, and the special collection library which includes rare books concerning astronomy, the natural sciences, and Nantucket, some dating back to the 1600s.
 The archives and special collections are open by appointment only for research purposes.